Buzzards Bay Stormwater Collaborative: Monitoring Discharges

 Quality Assurance Program Plan and Field Monitoring Guide

-Details of the water quality monitoring program, and a detailed description of the methodologies used can be found in the Stormwater Collaborative's Quality Assurance Program Plan (QAPP).
-The field Stormwater Monitoring Guidelines will be posted soon, as well as the Facility ID maps.
+Details of the water quality monitoring program, and a detailed description of the methodologies used can be found in the Stormwater Collaborative's Quality Assurance Program Plan (QAPP; updated January 2018).
+We also updated our Stormwater Monitoring Guidelines Monitoring-Guidelines-Rev3-1Feb2018.pdf.

 Helpful Videos: Stormwater Sample Collecting and Testing